franklin113/Touchdesigner-Multi-Layer-Timeline/README.md

 - Ctrl+z - Undo After deleting or adding a cue
 # Release History

+## 0.74
+### - Snapping
+- Selected cues can now be snapped to the front or back of other cues

 ## 0.73
 ### - Project Management
 - Message box has been added to ask the user to save when they close the project or load a new one